ccoenraets/salesforce-developer-workshop/Creating-Triggers.md

         for(Session_Speaker__c sessionSpeaker : trigger.new) {

-            Session__c session = [SELECT Id, Session_Date__c FROM Session__c
+            // Retrieve session information including session date and time Session__c session = [SELECT Id, Session_Date__c FROM Session__c WHERE Id=:sessionSpeaker.Session__c];
-                                    WHERE Id=:sessionSpeaker.Session__c];

-            List<Session_Speaker__c> conflicts =
+            // Retrieve conflicts: other assignments for that speaker at the same time List<Session_Speaker__c> conflicts =
                 [SELECT Id FROM Session_Speaker__c
                     WHERE Speaker__c = :sessionSpeaker.Speaker__c
                     AND Session__r.Session_Date__c = :session.Session_Date__c];

-            if(!conflicts.isEmpty()){
+            // If conflicts exist, add an error (reject the database operation) if(!conflicts.isEmpty()){
                 sessionSpeaker.addError('The speaker is already booked at that time');
             }